Abdomen: The area of the body that contains the pancreas, stomach, intestines, liver, gallbladder, and other organs.

 Intravenous: Into or within a vein.
 It usually refers to a way of giving a drug through a needle or tube inserted into a vein.
 Also called IV.

-Investigational: In clinical trials, refers to a drug (including a new drug, dose, combination, or route of administration) or procedure that that undergone basic laboratory testing and received approval from the U.S. Food and Drug Administration to be tested in human subjects.
+Investigational: In clinical trials, refers to a drug (including a new drug, dose, combination, or route of administration) or procedure that has undergone basic laboratory testing and received approval from the U.S. Food and Drug Administration to be tested in human subjects.
 Also called experimental.

 Laparoscope: A thin, tube-like instrument used to look at tissues and organs inside the abdomen.
 A laparoscope has a light and a lens for viewing and may have a tool to remove tissue.